 Tyson Fury has posted on Instagram that he’s got a two-fight deal in place to face Anthony Joshua in 2021, and while Joshua’s promoter Eddie Hearn isn’t quite as excitable, he has confirmed that there has been significant progress made and some agreements on both sides.

-“(Daniel Kinahan of MTK Global has) just informed me that the biggest fight in British boxing history has just been agreed.
+“(Daniel Kinahan has) just informed me that the biggest fight in British boxing history has just been agreed.
 Two-fight deal, Tyson Fury vs Anthony Joshua next year.
 One problem, I’ve just got to smash Deontay Wilder’s face right in in the next fight, then we go into the Joshua fight next year.
 So there we are, the ‘Gypsy King’ vs AJ is on for next year, but there is a hurdle in the road called ‘The Bronze Bomber,’ aka the knockout king, and I will get onto him and knock him spark out.”

 Fury (30-0-1, 21 KO) is expected to face Wilder (42-1-1, 41 KO) later this year, possibly in November or December.
 Joshua (23-1, 21 KO) has to face IBF mandatory challenger Kubrat Pulev (28-1, 14 KO) in his next fight, too.